perladvent/perldotcom/content/article/perl-hacks-perl-school-and-the-future-of-perl-publishing.md

 {
+   "date" : "2020-05-28T09:44:03",
+   "description" : "How an independent publisher is releasing new Perl books", "authors" : [
+      "brian-d-foy"
+   ],
+   "tags" : [
+      "perl-school",
+      "perl-hacks",
+      "interview",
+      "epub",
+      "mobi",
+      "pdf"
+   ],
+   "image" : "/images/perl-hacks-perl-school-and-the-future-of-perl-publishing/83151890-0e907000-a0f5-11ea-97e2-57889ee514f8.jpg",
+   "draft" : false,
+   "categories" : "community",
+   "thumbnail" : "/images/perl-hacks-perl-school-and-the-future-of-perl-publishing/thumb_83151890-0e907000-a0f5-11ea-97e2-57889ee514f8.jpg",
-    "title"       : "Perl Hacks, Perl School, and the future of Perl publishing", "authors"     : ["brian d foy"],
+   "title" : "Perl Hacks, Perl School, and the future of Perl publishing" }
-    "date"        : "2020-05-08T09:44:03",
-    "tags"        : [ "perl-school", "perl-hacks" ],
-    "draft"       : true,
-    "image"       : "",
-    "thumbnail"   : "",
-    "description" : "",
-    "categories"  : "community"
-  }

 Dave Cross, long-time Perl user, trainer, and author, recently released [The Best of Perl Hacks](https://perlhacks.com/2020/04/the-best-of-perl-hacks/), a curated collection of his best posts from his [Perl Hacks blog](https://perlhacks.com).
 His imprint, [Perl School](https://perlschool.com), has published six e-books, including two that I wrote.

-There's an unrelated book, [Perl Hacks: Tips & Tools For Programming, Debugging, And Surviving](), by chromatic, Damian Conway, and Curtis "Ovid" Poe.
+There's an unrelated book, [Perl Hacks: Tips & Tools For Programming, Debugging, And Surviving](http://shop.oreilly.com/product/9780596526740.do), by chromatic, Damian Conway, and Curtis "Ovid" Poe.
 It's also very good, but completely separate from Dave's.

+\
+\

-## What is Perl Hacks?
+#### What is Perl Hacks?
 When did you start it and what do you like to post there?

 Perl Hacks is my Perl blog.
 It's where I post all my Perl-related articles.